jlduran/blacklistd-integration-tests/README.md

 # blacklistd integration tests using ATF

-NetBSD's blacklistd tested with NetBSD's ATF on FreeBSD.
+NetBSD's blocklistd tested with NetBSD's ATF on FreeBSD.